Bikes on transit

 It’s important to remember only two bikes are permitted on each train car and shouldn’t block entrances and aisles.

-The CTA has an extensive guide on how to use two different kinds of racks—Byk Rak and Sportswork–found on its buses.
+The CTA has an extensive guide on how to use two different kinds of racks — Byk Rak and Sportswork — found on its buses and more Bike & Ride details, including bike parking.

-Following these guidelines not only ensures the safety of everyone, but for your bike as well.
+Following these guidelines not only ensures your safety and everyone else’s but also your bike.